KumarAditya98/Neural-Network-Backpropagation-Optimization/Code/Observations.md

 * The X features have been standardized, the y labels need to be standardized as well otherwise weights and biases are exploding.
 * Going to stop mdoeling analysis here due to project deadline.
 Will continue to work on this
 * Update: Turns out my assumption of the dataset being cleaned was wrong.
 My dataset has missing values which should've been cleaned by Aditya Nayak.
 This is resulting in code breaking.
-* I will have to perform everything from my end once.
+* I will have to perform everything from my end once after this project submission.

 # Extra features
 * I would like to add a verbose type feature in my custom training codes so that the status of training can be viewed easily.